-The Compensation and Remuneration Committee ("Comp Committee") is comprised of three members, including an independent director.
+The Compensation and Remuneration Committee ("Comp Committee") is comprised of three members, including two Independent Directors, Mr. Cesar A. Buenaventura, as Chairman, and Mr. Alfredo E. Pascual, and a non-executive Director, Mr. Jose Ma.
+A. Concepcion III.
 The Comp Committee's primary function is to assist the Board in providing oversight in the compensation and remuneration of directors, senior management and other key personnel appointed by the Board.
 It is also tasked with ensuring that the compensation scheme is consistent with the Company's culture and strategy, effectively aligned with prudent risk taking, and commensurate with corporate and individual performance.
 The purpose, duties and powers of the Comp Committee are set forth in the Charter of the Comp Committee.